brikis98/yevgeniy-brikman-homepage/_posts/2021-02-10-if-on-a-winters-night-a-traveler.md

 ## Overall

-Probably worth starting if you want to get a taste of a very unique and unusual novel...
+Probably worth starting if you want to get a taste of a unique and unusual novel...
 But probably not worth the time to finish, as the last ~half of the book doesn't add anything new.

 ## Rating